Initializing Schema

-Once you've defined your database schema using CQL's Schema.build
+Once you've defined your database schema using CQL's Schema.define

 , the next step is to initialize the database by creating the necessary tables and structures.
 In this guide, we will walk through how to define your schema and use Schema.init